 The Code sets out information that is likely to be necessary to include in the full terms and conditions.
 For example, the full terms and conditions should state how and when information about winners and results will be made available.

-Promoters are responsible for all aspects and all stages of their promotions.
-There are a number of rules which go into more detail but a key point to note is that promoters must be seen to deal fairly and honourably with participants and potential participants.
-Promoters must avoid causing unnecessary disappointment.
+Promoters are responsible for all aspects and all stages of their promotions and must be seen to deal fairly and honourably with participants and potential participants and must avoid causing unnecessary disappointment.

-In practical terms this means ensuring that everyone who enters a prize draw is put into the pot.
+Promoters must be able to demonstrate that all participants who have entered in line with the conditions are put into the pot.
 Promoters running promotions where entry is based on sharing a post (for example, “Retweet to win”, “like to win”) or by using a hashtag will need to be able to show they had a reliable method to collect all the entries.
 Although the ASA is yet to rule on this issue, CAP understands there are concerns regarding available methods of collecting data using this type of medium, to ensure the inclusion of all valid entrants to a prize draw.

 Promoters need to take care that appropriate measures are in place to ensure that the structure, or mechanic, of their promotion is not open to abuse.
 Allowing abuse is likely to cause consumers who have participated fairly to be disadvantaged.
 For more information see 'Promotional marketing: Abuse'.